qwerpoi123/mymavenproject/README.md

 # Maven Sample Project

-This is a simple Maven project that computes the length of an entered word.
+This is a simple Maven project.

 ## Directory Structure